eliva1e/clover/README.md

 ## TODO

-1. Command line utility for generating static profile page from config.
+1. Icons for the buttons
-2. Icons for the buttons.
+2. SSL certificate support